bat flying at night

 • Source: www.bat world.org

-• Info: Live bat roost webcam at Bat World Sanctuary in Texas, United States.
+• Info: Live webcam inside the bat roost at Bat World Sanctuary in Texas, United States.
 The bats shown include Egyptian fruit bats and tiny short-tailed fruit bats.

 More info: The webcam shows one of two roosting areas used by the fruit bats during the day.
 There are hammocks and vines to cling from as well as roosting curtains to hide behind.
 A sweet potato kabob and juice bottles are also available.
 Egyptian fruit bats sometimes like to crowd into the fabric hammock to sleep, and tiny short-tailed fruit bats will often be seen hanging in front of the camera.
 This webcam is always in night vision.